- Fee assured

 Aspirin may prevent cholangiocarcinoma: a case-control study from the United kingdom.
 Burr NE1, Talboys RJ, Savva S, Clark A, Phillips M, Metcalfe M, Dennison A, Robinson R, Lewis MP, Rhodes M, Rushbrook S, Hart AR.
 Dig Dis Sci.
 2014 Jul;59(7):1567-72. doi: 10.1007/s10620-014-3056-z.
 Epub 2014 Feb 18.

-In 2014 I performed 250 colonoscopies on the National Bowel Cancer Screening Programme where key performance indicators (KPI) are independently assessed.
-My caecal intubation (completion) rate (97.46 v 90%), mean withdrawal time (12 v 6 mins) and polyp retrieval (96.95 v 90%) all exceed national standards.
+I perform more than 250 colonoscopies/year in the National Bowel Cancer Screening Programme where key performance indicators (KPI) are independently assessed.
+For example, in 2014 my caecal intubation (completion) rate (97.46 v 90%), mean withdrawal time (12 v 6 mins) and polyp retrieval (96.95 v 90%) all exceed national standards.
 91.63% of my patients experience no or only mild/moderate pain.
 Adenoma detection rate (ADR) is the most clinically relevant measure of high quality endoscopy since it is associated with a low rate of interval cancer.
 My ADR is 53.59%; this significantly exceeds the national target of 40%.